seppestas/maclike-windows-keyboard-layout/README.md

 Installation and usage
 ----------------------

-- Download the latest version of the keyboard package installer.
-TODO: add link to Github releases.
+- Download maclike.zip in the [latest version of the keyboard package installer][release].
 - Run setup.exe and restart Windows.
 - Set up the keyboard on Windows.
 E.g on Windows 10:
   - Navigate to settings > Time & Language > Language